msrd0/docker-abuild-arm/README.md

 [this bootstrapping script](https://github.com/alpinelinux/aports/blob/master/scripts/bootstrap.sh)
 which I then converted into a docker image - except I'm using as much precompiled stuff as possible.

-This docker image has the environment variables `CTARGET` and `CBUILDROOT` set already.
-So, your cross-enabled package should be able to compile just fine, if you are using one of the languages supported by GCC.
+This docker image has the environment variables `CHOST`, `CTARGET`, `CBUILDROOT` and `EXTRADEPENDS_TARGET` are set for you.
+That means your cross-enabled package should be able to compile just fine, if you are using one of the languages supported by GCC.
 If you need any other compilers, feel free to create a PR that adds support for your programming language.